Ter Stegen made his name in the Bundesliga before becoming a global superstar. - © Alexander Hassenstein

 Although many will remember him as the goalkeeper that conceded eight in Barcelona's 8-2 humbling at the hands of Bayern Munich in 2020, his overall record at the Camp Nou is exceptional.

-Indeed, he has kept clean sheets in over 40 per cent of his approaching 400 games for Barca, and his form has been such that many Catalan commentators have rushed to hail him as the best goalkeeper on the planet.
+Indeed, he has kept clean sheets in over 40 percent of his over 400 games for Barca, and his form has been such that many Catalan commentators have rushed to hail him as the best goalkeeper on the planet.

-Back in his homeland, a country that has been blessed with some of the greatest keepers in history, the debate is less clear-cut but by no means less fervent.
+Back in his homeland, a country that has been blessed with some of the greatest keepers in history, the debate was clear-cut in Neuer's favour until 2024.

-Without Neuer, arguably one of the best ever between the posts, ter Stegen would have earned far more than the 34 caps he has between his debut in 2012 and August 2023.
+Without Neuer, one of the best ever between the posts, ter Stegen would have earned far more than the 40 caps he has since collected his debut in 2012.